 The best thing about these hiking poles is that the pair weighs a mere 9 ounces.
 That’s definitely as light as it gets – with the cheaper aluminum options, it’s more like 9 ounces per pole, and not for the entire pair.

-The Z-poles features a concealed inner cord that allows for rapid deployment in one swift movement.
+The Black Diamond Distance Carbon Z poles features a concealed inner cord that allows for rapid deployment in one swift movement.
 And if you want to pack up the poles, all you have to do is press a single button.

 Another thing you will love about these is that they measure only some 16” when folded, which means they will easily fit even into the smaller hiking daypacks.
 And the overall portability actually makes these a great option for people who travel often, considering you’ll be able to fit them even into the smallest carry ons, and they won’t weigh you down too much.

-In addition to that, these Black Diamond Z-poles also feature a lightweight and breathable EVA foam grip that feels very comfortable in your hand.
-There’s also a non-slip EVA foam mini-grip extension, for a comfortable and sturdy grip regardless of the terrain you’re facing.
+In addition to that, these Black Diamond Distance Z poles also feature lightweight and breathable EVA foam grips that feel comfortable in your hand.
+There’s also non-slip EVA foam mini-grip extensions, for a comfortable and sturdy grip regardless of the terrain you’re facing.

 These trekking poles come with interchangeable rubber and carbide Tech Tips, as well as a stopper basket with shaft catcher that allows you to secure the foldable sections.